confusedconsciousness/urlshortener/README.md

-# urlshortener
+# URLShortener: A Dropwizard Application

 A Service to shorten large URLs

 To run the service, you need to have Java 17 and Maven installed.
-First, make sure you run
+First, make sure you run.
+If you are on Windows, installing Maven can be challenging.
+There are a bunch of tutorials provided please refer one of them and then follow the steps.

 ``mvn clean install``